markkitz/fluff/README.md

 ## Updating Values
 ### How do you add values to the fluff.
-- you add values to full by calling the **set** method, passing in the path and value.
+- you add values to fluff by calling the **set** method, passing in the path and value.
 ```javascript
 // some parameters not included for the sudo code
 fluff.set("{company}.{department_a}.{team_a2}.name", "Team A1");